Generative Modeling Enables Molecular Structure Retrieval from Coulomb Explosion Imaging: Results

 As a benchmark for an application to molecules with up to nine atoms, we applied MOLEXA to a CEI dataset recorded for ethanol molecules \cite{ethanol_beamtime}.
-The results are shown in Fig.~\ref*{fig:reaction}C. The 2D maps show the molecular-frame momentum distributions of protons in the coincidence channel O$^+$/C$^+$/C$^+$/H$^+$, viewed from three different perspectives.
+The results are shown in Fig.~\ref{fig:reconstruction}c.
+The 2D maps show the molecular-frame momentum distributions of protons in the coincidence channel O$^+$/C$^+$/C$^+$/H$^+$, viewed from three different perspectives.
 We added the corresponding orientation of the real-space molecule to the top of each graph to aid the identification of the six protons in the momentum maps.
-The input to MOLEXA is again obtained by taking the centroids of the momentum distributions of the nine ions.
-The retrieved molecular geometry plotted together with the ground truth at the right has an RMSE and MAE of 0.524~a.u. and 0.429~a.u., respectively.
-More details on the MOLEXA reconstruction from experimental data, including the momentum distributions of other ions not displayed in Fig.~\ref*{fig:reconstruction}, the momentum centroid data, and the reconstructed atomic coordinates as well as the predicted uncertainty estimates, can be found in Supplementary Figs.~\ref*{fig:S_H2O} -~\ref*{fig:S_C2H6O_3} and Tables~\ref*{tab:h2o} -~\ref*{tab:c2h6o}.
+The input to the model is again obtained by taking the centroids of the momentum distributions of the nine ions.
+The retrieved molecular geometry plotted together with the ground truth at the right has a MAE of 0.429~a.u.
+The mean (maximum) DE and AE are 1.024 (2.007)~a.u. and 9.011 (32.319)~degrees, respectively.
+More details on the reconstruction from experimental data, including the momentum distributions of other ions not displayed in Fig.~\ref{fig:reconstruction}, the momentum centroid data, and the reconstructed atomic coordinates as well as the predicted error estimates, can be found in Supplementary Figs.~\ref{fig:S_H2O}-\ref{fig:S_C2H6O_3} and Supplementary Tables~\ref{tab:h2o}-\ref{tab:c2h6o}.